hweifluids/hweifluids.github.io/_pages/about.md

 Huanxia is an enrolled PhD student at the Aerodynamics Research Group at the University of Manchester (**UoM**) under supervision of Prof. Shan Zhong and Prof. Timothy Craft.

-Before joining UoM, he graduted from CDHAW of **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and served as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (**SAWTC**).
+Before joining UoM, he graduated from CDHAW of **Tongji** University with a bachelor's degree and honored with outstanding thesis student, and served as a part-time research assistant at Shanghai Automotive Wind Tunnel Center (**SAWTC**).
 Then he graduated from Department of Mechanical Engineering, National University of Singapore (**NUS**) with a master's degree with distinction and Grade-A Thesis.
 He worked at Aerodynamics Acoustics & Noise control Technology Centre (AANTC) of The Hong Kong University of Science and Technology (**HKUST**) as a research assistant, and later worked at TenFong Technology (Shenzhen) Co., Ltd. (**TenFong**) as a research engineer in aerodynamics and aeroacoustics, developing CFD-CAA techniques and related post-processing function points.

-His research interest includes aerodynamics and fluid mechanics.
+His research interests include aerodynamics and fluid mechanics.
 He is familiar with 3D data-driven tools (DMD, POD, SPOD) and Lagrangian coherent structure identification (by FTLE).
 He is the sole developer of **StreamCenter+** GUI toolbox for ROM and flow instability research and beloved **LatticeUrbanWind** LBM-based low-altitude wind field simulation platform, the open-source version of platform for National Meteorological Information Centre, and **CoolBoxDNS**, the fastest agent-friendly pseudo-spectral code.
 On the other hand, he is interested in experimental fluid mechanics, especially low-speed wind tunnel testing.

 His long-term cooperating institutes include SAWTC of Tongji University (on eVTOLs and ground vehicles), Transportation college of Tongji University (on low-altitude wind-aware transportation), NEV research center of Tongji University (on hydrogen), National Meteorological Information Centre of China Meteorological Administration (on microscale systems and low-altitude CFD).